Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 He also carries grief in a recognizable way.
 Many people understand the instinct to become useful instead of vulnerable.
 To work instead of feel.
 To provide instead of confess.
 To keep moving because stopping would mean hearing the thing inside you.

-But there is also a darker appeal.
+But there is a darker appeal too.

 That is why he resonates so strongly with audiences drawn to controlled masculine archetypes.
-Mike is the old soldier, the wounded father, the loyal fixer, the man who has seen too much and no longer needs illusions.
-He is the person you would trust in a crisis.
+He is the old soldier, the wounded father, the loyal fixer, the man who has seen too much and no longer needs illusions.

 But the story keeps reminding us that crisis is not the same as life.